 |Negatives||The comfort and convenience of the SteadyType tray comes at the cost of desktop space.
 Olympus uses two different bases for smaller and larger desktops, and so are less width-adjustable than other desks.|

-[8/7/2017]: iMovR’s highly popular UpStage Desk Line (including the Olympus, UpTown, and Upsilon desks) is sunsetting.
-It is being replaced by iMovR’s new, 100% Made-in-America, Freedom Desk Line (featuring the Energize and Cascade desks).
-Follow the links provided to read our new reviews.
+[12/12/2017: The popular UpStage Desk Line (including the Olympus, UpTown, and Upsilon desks) has been replaced by iMovR’s new Made-in-America desk lines including the Energize, Cascade, Lander, Lander Lite and ZipDesk.
+This review remains published here in posterity.]

 When iMovR launched its new Omega desk line last year with the Everest and Denali models, they had the top-end and bottom-end covered with a premium electric desk and manual crank desk, respectively.
 Now with the new Omega Olympus they've got what is likely to become their most popular desk model yet - an ideal compromise, if you will, between hi-tech features and affordable price - and is definitely destined to become the most popular desk for pairing with an office treadmill, bar none.

 The Omega line has one key distinguishing feature that separates it from all other stand up desks in the market today: each model has a built-in SteadyType keyboard tray that improves the user’s typing speed, accuracy and comfort, while reinforcing the stability of the entire desk – whether used as a standing desk, walking desk, or even – gasp – as a sitting desk. iMovR, more than any other company, has blazed the path in researching computing ergonomics in the standing and walking modes, discovering along the way that they differ very significantly from what we thought we knew solely based on decades of research on seated computer workers.
 They have, in a practical sense, re-written the book on ergonomics for the modern computerist.